yantongl/cheatsheet.nvim/README.md

 Note that you have to use escapes for quotes and backslashes.

-If you don't want to deal with escapes then you can use
+If you don't want to deal with escapes then you can use:

 ```
 -- Add description that will be added to cheatsheet.nvim and which-key.nvim.